Ierllow/frufav/README.md

 # frufav

-frufav is Fruit book app made by flutter.
+frufav is the fruits book app made by flutter.

 ## Getting Started